Finland Trials "Sniffer Bouy" to Monitor Sulfur Regs Compliance

 The trial began at the end of May with the pilot period running until autumn 2020.

-The body lis ocated in the Finnish west coast archipelago outside Turku and Naantali.
+The bouy is located in the Finnish west coast archipelago outside Turku and Naantali.

 Developed by Finnish companies Meritaito Ltd and Kine Robot Solutions Ltd, the device "sniffs" air pollution particles from passing vessels' exhaust fumes to assess compliance levels, and uses AIS data to identify the vessel.